 Two things surprise me here.

 Candida, a yeast-like fungus (bacteria) is normally present in the body.
-When we have too much of this bacteria in our gut though and create a bacteria imbalance this leads to a yeast infection.
+However, if healthy bacteria levels are disrupted or the immune system is compromised, Candida can begin to overproduce.
+When we have too much of this bacterium in our gut, it creates an imbalance, and leads to a yeast infection.

 - Poor concentration and mental confusion